 (And now 21 and 22 cm March 27)

 Had the Brettzel 2.0 not helped with the SM then I would have continued on to addressing scapular stability.
 If that had not made a difference, I would have referred him out to an SFMA clinician for a more thorough evaluation to make sure I wasn’t missing something.

 The client continues to improve from a movement perspective and from a skill perspective.
 Now practicing all the essential kettlebell lifts needed for an SFG Level 1 certification.

-I hope this helps give a quick peak behind the thought process and filtering of a movement issue.
+I hope this helps give a quick peek behind the thought process and filtering of a movement issue.
 When you have an SOP and process to follow you are protected from your assumptions and the corrective strategies are meant to provide just such a “blueprint”.

 Brett Jones, Chief SFG, is a Certified Athletic Trainer and Strength and Conditioning Specialist based in Pittsburgh, PA.
 Mr. Jones holds a Bachelor of Science in Sports Medicine from High Point University, a Master of Science in Rehabilitative Sciences from Clarion University of Pennsylvania, and is a Certified Strength & Conditioning Specialist (CSCS) from the National Strength and Conditioning Association (NSCA).